jacklynf/jacklynf/README.md

 - HTTP/HTTPS requests
 - authentication

-I would be happy to answer any questions regarding any of the programs here.
+I would be happy to answer any questions regarding anything on my profile.
 I contributed or had full reign over everything you see here!